top of page

 • Strongest, potentially therapeutic

-• muscle listen in order
+• Must be in order

 • Hour three is when many of the shifts occur.